-The Act provides two methods by which a mayor can be elected - by popular vote at an ordinary election or by vote among the councillors.
+The Act provides two methods for electing a mayor - by popular vote at an ordinary election or by vote among the councillors.
 Section 228 of the Act permits a council to change the way the mayor is elected by seeking approval of its electors at a constitutional referendum.

-Councils with areas that are divided into wards are reminded that section 280(2) of the Act requires the same number of councillors is to be elected for each ward.
-A popularly elected mayor is not to be included in this count.
+Councils with wards are reminded that sections 280(2) and 281(2) of the Act require the same number of councillors to be elected for each ward.
+A popularly elected mayor is not included in this count.
 In such circumstances, councils should be mindful that changing the method of electing the mayor could result in an increase or decrease in the number of councillors to be elected.

-If electors at a constitutional referendum conducted in conjunction with the 2020 ordinary elections approve a change to the way the mayor is elected, that change will come into effect for the electoral term commencing in September 2024.
+If following the September 2024 election, electors approve a change to the way the mayor is elected, that change will come into effect for the electoral term commencing in September 2028.